oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 ### Business Value

-This Lift implementation of the Accelerator would give A Company Making Everything a kickstart in providing greater business capability to their finance users increasing their ability to gain deeper insight to make data driven decisions.
+This Lift implementation of the Accelerator would give A Company Making Everything a kickstart in providing greater business capability to their finance users increasing their ability to gain deeper insight to make data-driven decisions.
 It will provide a foundation of recommended practice on OCI with a sound basis to extend and expand.
 By utilizing Lift, A Company Making Everything will have an extensible foundation for analytics provided while making use of pre-purchased Universal Credits for OCI that would otherwise be unused.

 ### Success Criteria

 A Company Making Everything will be able to see their data in the Accelerator dashboards and reports on the A Company Making Everything OCI tenancy by the end of the project timeline.
-Project timeline is set forth in the 'project timeline' section of this document.
+The project timeline is set forth in the 'project timeline' section of this document.

 ## Workplan